What you need to know about Earl Thomas' future with Seattle

 Why Dallas seems like the most logical trade partner

-There's also the fact Thomas wants to play for the Cowboys.
+Thomas also wants to play for the Cowboys.
 He grew up rooting for them in Orange, Texas, and memorably urged Cowboys coach Jason Garrett after a game last December to "come get me" if he were to become available.

 Here's why that could matter: If Thomas wants to be a Cowboy badly enough, might he give them a slight discount on an extension?
 If so, that could make a trade between Seattle and Dallas that much easier.